JerryGreenough/Delaunay-Meshing-Videos/README.md

 <p>
 Many more examples of how to perform the mesh generation are contained in the accompanying <code>mesh.ipynb</code> Jupyter Notebook.
+The Delaunay meshing algorithm for this project has been implemented entirely in Python, and as a consequence is rather slow.
+If it were used in a production environment, then it should be implemented in a faster, compiled language such as C++ or Fortran.
 </p>

 ## Frame Grabbing